python/devguide/developer-workflow/extension-modules.rst

    Recall that the ``PyInit_<MODNAME>`` function must be suffixed by the *same* module name as that of :c:member:`PyModuleDef.m_name` (here, ``fastfoo``).
-   The other identifiers or functions such as those used in Argument Clinic inputs or as local variables do not have such naming requirements.
+   Other identifiers such as those used in :ref:`Argument Clinic <clinic>` inputs do not have such naming requirements.

 .. code-block:: c
    :caption: Modules/_foo/helper.c